 Another exercise that can stretch the shoulder and chest muscles is the shoulder blade squeeze.
 This exercise can be performed by squeezing the shoulder blades together while standing up.
 When done correctly, the shoulder should pull back and the chest should open up.
 Repeating this exercise about 30 times once or twice a day should help to keep those muscles stimulated.

-Anyone experiencing persistent pain as a result of text neck should consider taking the next step and meet with an Athletico Physical Therapist for a free injury screen.
+Anyone experiencing persistent pain as a result of text neck should consider taking the next step and meet with an Athletico Physical Therapist for a free assessment.